fent/chrome-options/README.md

 # Setup

-Use only one of the following functions to setup your options.
+Use only one of the following two functions to setup your options.
 If you're planning on using multi tab form, use `chrome.options.addTab()`, called once for each tab.
 Otherwise, use `chrome.options.set()`.

 ### `chrome.options.set([description], options)`
 * `description` - Will be displayed at the top of the page.